Key Word Search

 Non-coding DNA

-Or, Junk DNA — are sequences of DNA that have no (currently) known function.
-Most of the genome is comprised of these sequences.
+Or, Junk DNA — were originally considered sequences of DNA that had no (currently) known function.
+Most of the genome, it was thought, was comprised of these sequences.
 Non-coding DNA is essentially DNA that does not encode information that is used in producing protein assemblies for use in the cell's molecular machinery.

 . . . . .